 Happy Mother’s Day!
 I thought it would be perfect to post a favorite dish I used to make for my Mother after she no longer cooked.
 She loved this Chicken with Lemon and Artichokes.
 The sauce has a lot of flavor and is bright, garlicky and lemony.
-Couscous soaks it up beautifully and when served on a platter, this simple dish seem like so much more.
+Couscous soaks it up beautifully and when served on a platter, this simple dish seems like so much more.

 This is a fun little Chicken Salad recipe with a few Greek twists!
 Full of lean chicken, a lightened dressing and crunchy vegetables, this is a great recipe for early spring through summer.
 I like to serve these in a Pita, just for fun.

 While many of us, even here in the States, have at least a passing familiarity with the classic Greek soups enriched with Avgolemono and flavored with lemon, this Greek Meatball Soup is quite a bit different.
 Tiny, flavorful little meatballs floating in a beefy broth spiked with Parmesan cheese and cream.